-I would like to tell you a little bit about our homeschool journey and what we finally settled on after 1 year of tears!
+I would like to tell you a little bit about our delight directed homeschool journey and what we finally settled on after a whole year of tears!
 I hope you find some of this information inspirational and helpful in your homeschool journey.

 So, we made a switch to delight-directed learning and haven’t looked back.
 What is delight-directed learning?
 Well, it is a learning style in which children are in charge of their own learning.
 The delight-directed method allows children to use their natural curiosity to motivate them.
 By studying a topic of interest children learn all the necessary concepts of reading, reasoning, writing, researching, etc. Delight-directed learning is very similar to unschooling.

 Keys of Delight-Directed Learning

 -it involves learning webs…you may start with a particular topic but may soon find yourself immersed in a connected topic.

 -it is led by interests, spontaneous and unplanned.
 The strict, rigorous, and planned schedule is a thing of the past.